-Does it cost anything to use the website or any of the resources like the forms?
+Does it cost anything to use the website?

 How often are the legal resources updated?